WHAT IS CNC LASER CUTTING?

 Computer numerically controlled (CNC) laser cutting is a sheet metal manufacturing process carried out by CNC laser cutters.
 The primary form of laser cutting for sheet metal is ‘vaporisation cutting’, in which the laser beam melts the material and a high pressure gas removes the molten material.
 The 3 main types of laser cutter are flying optic; moving material; and hybrid laser cutting.
 A flying optic laser cutter has a stationary bed for the cutting material, with the laser beam head (optic) moving in the X and Y directions above.
 The moving material works much like the standard punch presses, with the beam in a fixed position and the material moving in the X and Y directions beneath.
 The hybrid usually moves the work piece in one (X) direction, and the optic head/beam moves in the perpendicular (Y) direction.

-The processing range for most CNC laser cutter is from 0.3mm up to 25mm for the higher powered models.
-The laser cutter can cut a variety of materials including mild steel, stainless steel, aluminium, zintec steel, pre galvanised steel, copper, brass, and more.
-Laser cutters use various gasses to aid the cutting process, which include: compressed air, nitrogen and oxygen.
+The processing range for most CNC laser cutters is from 0.3mm up to 25mm for the higher powered models.
+The laser cutter can cut a variety of materials including mild steel, stainless steel, aluminium, zintec steel, pre-galvanised steel, copper, brass and more.
+CNC laser cutting use various gasses to aid the cutting process, which can include compressed air, nitrogen and oxygen.

 While laser cutters are capable of creating more intricate shapes, they are limited in the way they can form the material.
-If you have a sheet metal design which needs material being formed then a CNC punch press is more suitable i.e. dimples, knockouts, louvres, countersinks, formed threads, etc. Combi machines are available which have combined the laser cutter for intricate shapes, and a punch press turret for simple shapes and form tools.
+If you have a sheet metal design which needs material to be being formed then a CNC punch press is more suitable i.e. dimples, knockouts, louvres, countersinks, formed threads, etc. Combination (Combi) machines are available which have combined the laser cutter for intricate shapes and a punch press turret for simple shapes and form tools.
 Getting the best of both CNC laser cutting and CNC punching in the same machine cycle.

 Laser cutters are generally faster than CNC punch presses when it comes to thinner gauge materials and that have fewer individual holes.
 This is due to the initial piercing of the material that slows the laser cutter down.
 This is also true for thicker gauges as more heat is required to melt through the material.